vinushcv/Comment-Toxicity-Detection-using-Deep-Learning/README.md

-# Toxicity Classification in Comments Using NLP and LSTM
+# Toxicity Classification in Comments Using Deep Learning

 ## Table of Contents
 ### Overview
 ### Project Structure